ChenLiu-1996/CUTS/README.md

 Be mindful though: when you run `generate_kmeans.py`, the script will still print out dice scores for each image.
 The values shall be very close to zero (on the order of 1e-16).
 This does not mean the segmentation is bad.
 This only means the ground truth label is not provided.
 The dice score is computed against a placeholding all-zero label, with a very tiny numerical stability term.

 **SPECIAL NOTE**: The outcome of this pipeline will be the multi-scale segmentations as a result of diffusion condensation.
-No binary mask will be generated. **If you really want the model to generate binary masks in addition to the multi-scale segmentations, what you can do is to provide a set of "pseudo-labels"** as follows:
+No binary mask will be generated. **If you really want the model to generate binary masks in addition to the multi-scale segmentations, what you can do is to provide a set of pseudo-labels** as follows:
 1. Instead of segmenting the desired region-of-interest carefully as in regular labels, you just casually circle/square/whatever a typical enough subregion inside region-of-interest, and mark them as 1's whereas the backgrounds as 0's.
-2. Then, you provide these casual "pseudo-labels" as if they are real "labels".
+2. Then, you provide these casual pseudo-labels as if they were real labels.
+Put them in the correct folders under `src/data/` and load them as if they were real labels in your `src/datasets/***.py`.
 3. Follow the pipeline as in the previous section: **To train on your custom dataset with label**.
 4. In this way, binary masks will also be generated.
-Please be careful though: the quantitative metrics will not be accurate, as you are providing "pseudo-labels" instead of accurate "labels".
+Please be careful though: the quantitative metrics will not be accurate, as you are providing pseudo-labels instead of accurate real labels.

 ## DEBUG Notes
 <details>